 - I use a clothesline in the summer mainly for sheets and blankets.
 Much less time-consuming than clothing.

 And that’s about it.
 I am blessed to have my laundry room on the main floor, just steps away from the kitchen.
 When we first moved here, I dreamed about moving the laundry room upstairs by the bedrooms.
 But with time I realized that having the laundry near me during the day really helped me stay on top of it.
 No out-of-sight-out-of-mind problems.
 I love that it has a south-facing window, and a small laundry tub.
 We have our electric dryer vented into the house in the winter, adding warmth and humidity.
 The laundry room is not fancy by any means.
 My washer and dryer are huge and old and tough, and they share the room with utility storage and toys.
-But it is sunny and smells good, so I enjoy going in there.
+But it is sunny and smells good, so I enjoy going in there. *Update* I’ve gotten a new washer and dryer since this post was written!

 I came across a genius sock idea that I have yet to implement.
 You purchase as few kinds of socks as possible for the family: a bunch of men’s black socks, a bunch of white ones, a bunch of black child-size ones, etc, etc. Then they are stored in stacking bins or drawers in the laundry room.
 Socks are put away right from the dryer; they do not go into laundry baskets or bedrooms at all.
 This reduces matching work as well as sock loss!
 When people need socks, they come to the laundry room to get them.